MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 This new dialog capability is split into a main capability (`dialog`) for supporting HTML-based dialogs and a subcapability, `dialog.bot`, for bot-based dialog development.

-The dialog capability doesn't yet support adaptive card based dialogs.
-Adaptive-card based dialogs still need to be invoked using `tasks.startTask()`.
+The dialog capability doesn't yet support [Adaptive card dialogs](task-modules-and-cards/cards/design-teams-task-modules.md).
+Adaptive card-based dialogs still need to be invoked using `tasks.startTask()`.

 The `dialog.open` function currently only works for opening HTMl-based dialogs, and it returns a callback function (`PostMessageChannel`) you can use to pass messages (`ChildAppWindow.postMessage`) to the newly opened dialog.  `dialog.open` returns a callback (rather than a Promise) because it doesn't require app execution to pause waiting for the dialog to close (thus providing more flexibility for various user interaction patterns).

 ## What's new in TeamsJS version 2.0

-There are two significant changes between TeamsJS v.1.12 and v.2.0 and later:
+There are two significant changes between TeamsJS 1.x.x versions and v.2.0.0 and later:

 * [**Callback functions now return Promise objects.**](#callbacks-converted-to-promises) Most functions with callback parameters in TeamsJS v.1.12 have been modernized to return a JavaScript [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) object for improved handling of asynchronous operations and code readability.